 Mekong River Delta

 The Mekong Delta is a region of unique beauty with jungle and riverine canals best admired on board of a rowboat.
-My Tho and Ben Tre offer travellers the experience of navigating the water maze in the Mekong River; Can Tho is a must-stop spot to learn about the floating markets and visit the tropical fruit gardens; finally, Chau Doc contains the mystical Tra Su forest, a place only accessible by boat that looks extracted from a fairytale.
+My Tho and Vinh Long offer travellers the experience of navigating the water maze in the Mekong River; Can Tho is a must-stop spot to learn about the floating markets and visit the tropical fruit gardens; finally, Chau Doc contains the mystical Tra Su forest, a place only accessible by boat that looks extracted from a fairytale.

 How to book bus tickets in Vietnam